← All foods / Proteins

 Turkey egg

-Turkey eggs are generally similar to chicken eggs in histamine terms — the main concern is the egg white as a histamine liberator, not storage time.
+Turkey eggs are low in histamine like chicken eggs — the one thing to know is the egg white's liberator effect, not storage time.

 From a histamine standpoint, turkey eggs behave much like chicken eggs.